NovationScripts/GetEthTop/README.md

 **GetEthTop: Path to Million Dollar Wealth and Additional ERC-20 Token Rewards.**

 **Overview:**

-"GetEthTop" is a blockchain game designed to provide users with the opportunity to become millionaires (~$) and earn liquid ERC-20 tokens by progressing through levels (14 levels in total).
+"**GetEthTop**" is a blockchain game designed to provide users with the opportunity to become millionaires (~$) and earn liquid ERC-20 tokens by progressing through levels (14 levels in total).
 Players can engage in a unique reward system, earning income from referrals and advancing through a series of increasingly challenging levels.
 Once the game is completed, it cannot be restarted from the same wallet.

 **Registration and Conditions:**

 To start playing, users need to register (except for the contract owner, who is automatically registered), specifying a referrer.
 New players cannot be registered without a referrer, ensuring a chain of participants.

 **Gameplay:**

 Players make deposits and complete steps (making deposits and receiving payouts 50% higher than their deposit) corresponding to their levels, with the cost of steps increasing at each subsequent level.
 After completing a certain number of steps, players receive a level completion reward and advance to the next level, where they can earn more.